charud/cx/README.md

 </html>
 ```

-cx playes nice with minifiers like uglify and the order in which the files are included does not matter.
+cx plays nicely with minifiers like uglify and the order in which the files are included does not matter.

 Views
 ==